 - ½ teaspoon almond extract

-- a few pinches of Color Kitchen food coloring
+- a few pinches of Color Kitchen natural food coloring or any vegan food coloring

 Vegan Gingerbread Icing Directions

-Sift the powdered sugar into the bowl of a kitchen aid stand mixer (or you can use a handheld mixer).
+Sift the powdered sugar into the bowl of a stand mixer (or you can use a handheld mixer).

 Add non-dairy milk teaspoon by teaspoon, mixing constantly, until you get a consistency thin enough to pipe.